makersacademy/airport_challenge/README.md

 Once the table was ready I organized the classes tree in my mind, and thought how to organize the possible methods.
 Then I created the first two classes, Airport and Planes, in two different files.
 I started with a feature test, which of course gave me errors.
-I made the unit test, and edited my code creating the right methods for landing and planing.
+I made the unit test, and edited my code creating the right method for landing.
-Once my methods were ready I ran rspec to let pass the Unit tests.
+Once my method was ready I ran rspec to let pass the Unit tests.

 If the coverage was less than 100% I built more useful tests.
-Then Rubocop to correct style.
+Always checked if Rubocop was happy.
-Once everything was green and rubocop happy I commit the first task.
+Once everything was green and rubocop didn't find any offence I commit the task.
 After a research on Internet, to commit I used a template + the vim editor to write better commits.

+Difficulties
+---
 Initially I was a bit struggling trying to figure out how to organize the class and methods.
 "Is the plane that need a method to go into the airport, or the class airport need a method to take the plane?"
 I was also trying to make a sky_space which kept the departed airplane but was useless in this case.

-For this challenge when struggling I used a lot Google and my own notes to look for the right syntax.
+For this challenge when struggling I used a lot Google for researching and my own notes.

 I have solved all the user tasks.
-Or better, that one about the weather I solved in my way initially, but once adapted refering to the review file, 2 test about keep failing.
+Or better, the user story about the weather, initially, I solved it in my way.
+Then I changed my approach refering to the review file after that the test that need to avoid randomness keep failing.
-Initially, to solve the weather task, I created in the Airport Class just an instance variable named @weather, equal to an array.
+Initially, to solve the weather task I created in the Airport Class just an instance variable named @weather, equal to an array.
 4 of five element were 'sunny' one 'stormy'.
 In base of what .sample took from this array the weather was choosen.
 I tested my code on Pry without any problem, and in the spec file using the attr_accessor to avoid randomness and setting a specific value to the @weather array (@weather = ['stormy']).
 It worked.
 Reading in the review later, I saw that I had to use stubs so I riorganized my code with a Weather class.(Use the attr_accessor to reduce randomness is a bad way?)
 I did it, and actually in Pry my code works.